Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 Lensing of the CMB enters the \Planck\ parameter estimation results discussed in~\citet{planck2013-p11} in two ways.
 First, the power spectrum of the temperature anisotropies is modified at the few percent level by lensing, with the primary effect being a smoothing of the acoustic peaks on angular scales relevant for \Planck.
-We detect this smoothing effect at $10\,\sigma$.
-We include this effect in our parameter constraints.
-Second, the measurements of the power spectrum of the reconstructed gravitational lensing potential, described in~\citet{planck2013-p12} and Sect.~\ref{sec:SciProds:CMBLensing}, can be combined with the main \Planck\ likelihood developed in~\citet{planck2013-p08} (see also Sect.~\ref{sec:Like}).
+We detect this smoothing effect at $10\,\sigma$, and include it in our parameter constraints.
+Second, the measurements of the power spectrum of the reconstructed gravitational lensing potential, described in~\citet{planck2013-p12} and Sect.~\ref{sec:CMBLensing}, can be combined with the main \Planck\ likelihood developed in~\citet{planck2013-p08} (see also Sect.~\ref{sec:Like}).
 The lensing power spectrum measurements condense the cosmological signal contained in the non-Gaussian 4-point function of the CMB anisotropies in a near-optimal way.
 Combining the lensing likelihood with the main \Planck\ likelihood is therefore equivalent to a joint analysis of the anisotropy power spectrum and that part of the 4-point function due to lensing.

-The expected lensing power spectrum is tightly constrained in the six-parameter \lcdm\ model by the \Planck\ temperature power spectrum and the {\it WMAP} low-$\ell$ polarization data.
+The expected lensing power spectrum is tightly constrained in the six-parameter \lcdm\ model by the \Planck\ temperature power spectrum and the \WMAP\ low-$\ell$ polarization data.
 The best-fitting model predicts a lensing power spectrum in good agreement with the \Planck\ lensing reconstruction measurement, further validating the predictions of the \lcdm\ model, calibrated on the CMB fluctuations at $z\approx 1100$.
 These predictions include clustering and the evolution of the geometry at low redshift.
 We express the amplitude of the lensing power spectrum in terms of a phenomenological power spectrum amplitude parameter, $\Aphiphi$, which scales the theoretical 4-point function (due to lensing) at each point in parameter space.
-From \Planck's best-fit model, the expected value of this scaling parameter is 1.0; for the nominal mission we find {\bf $\Aphiphi = 0.99\pm 0.05$} (68\,\% CL;~\citealt{planck2013-p11}).
-The constraint is consistent with the expected value of unity, and represents a $20\sigma$ detection of lensing in the context of the \lcdm\ model.
+From \Planck's best-fit model, the expected value of this scaling parameter is 1.0; for the nominal mission we find $\Aphiphi = 0.99\pm 0.05$ (68\,\% CL;~\citealt{planck2013-p11}).